Charging stations: what's the current state of deployment?

 Black spots linked to charging stations

-• price per kWh,
+• the price per kWh,

 • the price of parking,

-• fixed operator costs,
+• the operator's fixed costs,

 • costs per minute.